crux82/squad-it/README.md

 # SQuAD-it
 ## A large scale dataset for Question Answering in Italian

-[SQuAD](https://rajpurkar.github.io/SQuAD-explorer/explore/1.1/dev/) [Rajpurkar et al. 2016]  is a large scale dataset for the training of question answering systems on factoid questions.
+[SQuAD](https://rajpurkar.github.io/SQuAD-explorer/explore/1.1/dev/) [Rajpurkar et al. 2016]  is a large scale dataset for training of question answering systems on factoid questions.
 It contains more than 100,000 question-answer pairs about passages from 536 articles chosen from various domains of Wikipedia.

-**SQuAD-it** is derived from the SQuAD dataset and it is obtained through  the semi-automatic translation of the SQuAD dataset in Italian.
+**SQuAD-it** is derived from the SQuAD dataset and it is obtained through semi-automatic translation of the SQuAD dataset into Italian.
 It represents a large-scale dataset for open question answering processes on factoid questions in Italian.
-**This dataset contains more than 60,000 question/answer pairs derived from the original English dataset.** The dataset is split in a train and test datasets to support the replicability of the benchmarking of QA systems:
+**The dataset contains more than 60,000 question/answer pairs derived from the original English dataset.** The dataset is split into training and test sets to support the replicability of the benchmarking of QA systems:

-* `SQuAD_it-train.json`: it contains the training examples derived from the original SQuAD 1.1 trainig material.
+* `SQuAD_it-train.json`: it contains training examples derived from the original SQuAD 1.1 trainig material.
-* `SQuAD_it-test.json`: it contains the test/benchmarking examples derived from the origial SQuAD 1.1 development material.
+* `SQuAD_it-test.json`: it contains test/benchmarking examples derived from the origial SQuAD 1.1 development material.

 More details about SQuAD-it can be found in [Croce et al. 2018].
 The original paper can be found at this [link](https://link.springer.com/chapter/10.1007/978-3-030-03840-3_29).